 · The Scout Trailer Kit from Smittybilt

 It’s possible that you already own all the Overlanding gear you’ll need to go out and explore, but you’d want a more straightforward method to keep track of everything.
-Your off-road camper can be outfitted in minutes with the Smittybilt Scout Trailer Kit.
+Your off-road camper is outfitted in minutes with the Smittybilt Scout Trailer Kit.
 There is a lot of freedom for Overlanders with the trailer’s high ground clearance and 1765-pound towing capacity.
-Just add a Tepui soft-sided roof-top tent, like this one, and you’re ready to go.
+Add a Tepui soft-sided rooftop tent like this one, and you’re ready to go.

 · Campers at Boreas the Boreas-XT Camper Trailer

 No, I don’t live in an area where you can go from rock to mud to snow in the space of a weekend.
 If you need to go somewhere, you can count on the Boreas X.T.
 Camper Trailer’s composite fibreglass shell to get you there.
 A full-sized spare tire is included in the camper trailer’s all-weather tires and elevated axle-less suspension (for those just-in-case moments).
 The queen-sized memory-foam bed and all-weather fan inside make it easy to forget that you are disconnected.

 · XVENTURE XV-2 by Schutt

 XV-2 is an off-grid gear carrier designed for heavy-duty use.
 The XV-2 can carry your gear and set up an excellent overland camp with its military-grade materials.
 In addition to offering a sturdy sleeping platform for your rooftop tent, the vehicle’s primary raising roof mechanism can carry dirt bikes or a small Avowed you arrive at your campsite.
 Set up an area lighting package around the perimeter of your trailer and become the hub of your off-roading operation.

 · Blue Ridge Expedition BRX1